tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 This last step is necessary because insertions and erasures may create situations in which code points which may combine are now next to each other, when they were not before.
-It's all very complicated, and the user should have a means of doing this generically.
+It's all very complicated, and the user should have a means of doing this generically, and remaining ignorant of the details.

-This API is like the `normalize_append()` overloads in that it may operate on UTF-8 or UTF-16 containers, and deduces the UTF from the size of the mutated container's value_type.
+This API is like the `normalize_append()` overloads in that it may operate on UTF-8 or UTF-16 containers, and deduces the output UTF from the size of the mutated container's `value_type`.

-About the need for `replace_result`: `replace_result` represents the result of inserting a sequence of code points `I` into another sequence of code points `E`, ensuring proper normalization.
-Since the insertion operation may need to change some code points just before and/or just after the insertion due to normalization, the code points bounded by this range may be longer than `I`.
-`replace_result` values represent the entire sequence of of code points in `E` that have changed -- some version of which may have already been present in the string before the insertion.
+About the need for `replace_result`: `replace_result` represents the result of inserting a sequence of code points `I` into an existing sequence of code points `E`, ensuring proper normalization.
+Since the insertion operation may need to change some code points just before and/or just after the insertion due to normalization, the code points described by `replace_result` may be longer than `I`.  `replace_result` values represent the entire sequence of code points in `E` that have changed -- some version of which may have already been present in the string before the insertion.

 Note that `replace_result::iterator` refers to the underlying sequence, which may not itself be a sequence of code points.
 For example, the underlying